frederickaplan/fdh/files/PART2/fdh-2-8.md

 4. Think like a machine.
 Apply the same reasoning each time.
 5. Start small and test.
 Youenver know how many annotations will be nedded.

+Note : Some recent techniques permits to envision self-configuring methods for segementation

+cf nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation

 ### Metadata extraction

 Metadata is data about data sometimes present "around" the images (on a cardboard for instance)